Presidential Proclamation -- National Days of Prayer and Remembrance, 2015

 BY THE PRESIDENT OF THE UNITED STATES OF AMERICA

-IN WITNESS WHEREOF, I have hereunto set my hand this fourth day of September, in the year of our Lord two thousand fourteen, and of the Independence of the United States of America the two hundred and thirty-ninth.
+IN WITNESS WHEREOF, I have hereunto set my hand this tenth day of September, in the year of our Lord two thousand fifteen, and of the Independence of the United States of America the two hundred and fortieth.